-To easily transfer images, use a lightbox to reflect under the fabric with a picture or pattern in between.
+To easily transfer images for fabric painting, use a lightbox to reflect under the fabric with a picture or pattern in between.
 For a free solution, hold your paper image up on the window and put your fabric on top to trace.
 When the sun is shining through the window, this is a really easy way to trace.
 You will get a sore hand though from drawing upright so use this for simple designs.

 Your outlines don’t necessarily need to be black.
 You could also use puff paint to add a 3-dimensional look to the design.

-Pictures from children’s coloring books or embroidery designs are great sources of designs and pictures to trace.
+Pictures from children’s coloring books or embroidery designs are great sources of designs and pictures to trace for fabric painting.